LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### Algorithm Design

-In this experiment, we have tried many state-of-art ways, such as openCV.
+In this experiment, we have tried many state-of-art ways, such as OpenCV.
 But unfortunately, as far as we are concerned, none of them show great performance in this context.

 By trials and errors, we finally selected [PIL(Python Imaging Library)](https://en.wikipedia.org/wiki/Python_Imaging_Library) as our tool and used naive methods to change pixels' RGB.